 Team members are required to wear a face covering in virtually every area of the park if they do not interfere with safely performing their job responsibilities.

 Attraction Closures and Information: We will monitor capacity for each attraction and pool to help ensure adequate social distancing.
 Tubes will not be permitted in the wave pool.
 Due to capacity restrictions, each guest will be required to have a tube in the lazy river and may be limited to one trip around the river.
-Because of CDC recommended social distancing guidelines and the attractions being in non-chlorinated water (lake water), the Aqua Park and Banana Boats will not open this year.
-The Music City Racer is currently closed due to mechanical issues.
+Because of CDC recommended social distancing guidelines and the attractions being in non-chlorinated water (lake water), the Aqua Park and Banana Boats may not be open.
 Due to fewer anticipated guests on the weekday, we recommend a weekday visit to ensure the best visit possible.

 Practice Social Distancing: Guests are guided by signs and announcements to stay at least six feet from others and limit interactions with those who are not in their party.
 Visual cues and signage are provided throughout the park to assist guests with social distancing practices.
 Deck layouts are modified to ensure distancing in all lounging and dining areas.
 Barriers have been put in place at food and merchandise locations to limit contact.

 Please Note: Social Distancing is a shared responsibility between our guests and the park.
 We provide guidance, but we count on our guests to follow this guidance in order to maintain the safest conditions for all guests and staff members.